Kommanditgesellschaft KG (Limited Partnership)

-The company name of a Kommanditgesellschaft KG may be a factual or invented name with the addendum “KG”.
+The company name of a Kommanditgesellschaft KG may be a real or invented name with the addendum “KG”.
 A personal name may also be chosen, however only that of a personally liable partner.
-The company name must not be misleading and must be distinguishable.
+The company name must not be misleading and must be recognizable.

 Accounts / Financial statements

 If the revenues in two consecutive years exceed EUR 700,000, or EUR 1 million in one year, the company must keep accrual-based accounts and prepare a balance sheet (accounting and disclosure requirement).

 The allocation of profits and the right of withdrawal is laid down in the Articles of Association.

 The partners tax their total profits themselves (income tax).
 The company is VAT liable.